ocp-power-automation/ocp4-upi-powervs/README.md

 This project leverages the helpernode [ansible playbook](https://github.com/RedHatOfficial/ocp4-helpernode) internally for OCP deployment on IBM Power Systems Virtual Servers (PowerVS).

-Run this code from either Mac or Linux (Intel) system.

 :heavy_exclamation_mark: *This automation is intended for test/development purposes only and there is no formal support.
 For bugs/enhancement requests etc. please open a GitHub issue*

 # Pre-requisites

 You need to identify a remote client machine for running the automation.
 This could be your laptop or a VM.

+This code has been tested on the following x86-64 based Operating Systems:
+ - Linux
+ - MacOS (Darwin)
+ - Windows

 Install the below required packages on the client machine.

 - **Git**: Please refer to the [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on installing the latest Git.